mackenseyt/jwt-pizza/curiosityReport.md

 - **Rigid Process:** TDD needs discipline; skipping refactoring can lead to messy code.
 - **Maintenance:** Keeping tests up-to-date as the code changes can be tough.
 - **Not Always Best:** For rapid prototyping or changing requirements, TDD might slow you down.

-## Comparisons with Other Methodologies
-- **Behavior-Driven Development (BDD):**
-  - TDD focuses on functionality, while BDD includes user behaviors and interactions.
-  - BDD tests are more readable, which helps with non-technical collaboration.

-- **Test-Last Development:**
-  - Traditional development writes tests after the code.
-This can lead to more debugging and less clear design compared to TDD.

-## Real-World Examples
-- **Enterprise Software:**
-  - Big companies like Google and Microsoft use TDD to maintain code quality and reduce bugs.

-- **Startups:**
-  - Some startups use TDD to iterate quickly without sacrificing stability.
-It might seem rigorous at first, but it saves time on debugging and refactoring later.

 ## Integration with Modern Practices
 - **Continuous Integration (CI):**